-- The headteachers provide termly Health and Safety Impact Reports which are shared with all governors.
-These cover health, safety and welfare issues.
+- ❖ The headteachers provide termly Health and Safety Impact Reports which are shared with all governors.
+These cover health, safety and welfare issues in line with our visions for the schools.
 Identified governors monitor progress regarding any targets identified.
-Governors respond with comments and questions by email or through an arranged meeting with the Headteachers. - The head teachers present a termly report for health and safety to the whole governing body as part of the 'Heads Report to Governors.' - The committee reviews the school's incident records for each term, and for each year, to identify any patterns or other indicators requiring management attention.
+Governors respond with comments and questions by email or through an arranged meeting with the Headteachers. - The head teachers present a termly report for health and safety (Health and Safety audit) to the whole governing body as part of the Premises Impact Report, and the 'Heads' Report to Governors.' - The committee reviews the school's incident records for each term, and for each year, to identify any patterns or other indicators requiring management attention.